Precision Measurement of the Branching Fraction of $D^{+}\to \mu^{+}\nu_{\mu}$

-Making use of Eq.~\ref{eq1} and the known values of the $D^+$ and lepton masses~\cite{PDG2022}, the ratio of the BF of $D^+\to\tau^+\nu_{\tau}$ to that of $D^+\to\mu^+\nu_{\mu}$ is expected to be $R_{\tau/\mu}=2.67\pm0.01$.
-Current experimental measurements~\cite{BESIII:2019vhn} are consistent with the SM predictions within the experimental uncertainties.
-However, there have been reports indicating potential LFU violation in the semileptonic decays of $B$ mesons in the BaBar, LHCb, and Belle~\cite{PhysRevLett.109.101802,PhysRevD.88.072012,PhysRevLett.115.111803,PhysRevLett.113.151601,PhysRevLett.118.111801} experiments.
-In addition, investigations of $CP$ violation of weak $D$ decays are important to comprehensively understand the physics within the SM and search for physics beyond it.
-The $CP$ violation in $D$ decays is expected to be up to $10^{-3}$ level in different theories~\cite{PhysRevD.86.036012,Bigi:2011re,Isidori:2011qw,Brod:2011re,Cheng:2012xb,Cheng:2019ggx} and it has been established in neutral $D$ decays by the LHCb experiment~\cite{LHCb:2019hro}.
-In the SM, the BFs of $D^+\to \mu^+\nu_\mu$ and $D^-\to \mu^-\bar \nu_\mu$ are expected to be equal.
-Some new physics mechanisms, as discussed in Refs.~\cite{Fajfer:2015ixa,Akeroyd:2007eh}, such as the two-Higgs-doublet model mediated via charged Higgs bosons or the seesaw mechanism involving lepton mixing with Majorana neutrinos~\cite{Branco:2011zb}, may lead to LFU or $C\!P$ violation.
-Therefore, searches for violation of LFU and for $C\!P$ violation in $D^+\to\ell^+\nu_{\ell}$ are important tests of the SM.
+By inputting $m_{\mu}$=105.6583755 MeV/$c^2$, $m_{\tau}$=1776.93 MeV/$c^2$, and $m_{D^+}$=1869.66 MeV/$c^2$~\cite{PDG2024} into $\Gamma_{D^+\to\ell^+\nu_\ell}^{(0)}$, the ratio of the branching fraction (BF) of $D^+\to\tau^+\nu_{\tau}$ to that of $D^+\to\mu^+\nu_{\mu}$ is expected to be $R_{\tau/\mu}=2.66\pm0.01$.
+Current experimental measurement~\cite{BESIII:2019vhn} is consistent with the SM prediction within the experimental uncertainty.
+However, there have been reports indication of potential LFU violation in semileptonic decays of $B$ mesons from the BaBar, LHCb, and Belle~\cite{PhysRevLett.109.101802,PhysRevD.88.072012,PhysRevLett.115.111803,PhysRevLett.113.151601,PhysRevLett.118.111801} experiments.
+Potential violation in (semi)leptonic $D$ decays may occur due to the interference between different amplitudes~\cite{PhysRevD.91.094009} or the interactions with scalar operators~\cite{Leng_2021}.
+Precision measurements of the BFs of $D^+\to\ell^+\nu_{\ell}$ offer an important test of LFU in the charm sector.

-This Letter reports a precise measurement of the BF of $D^+\to\mu^+\nu_\mu$ obtained from the analysis of 20.3~fb$^{-1}$ of $e^+e^-$ collision data collected in 2010, 2011, 2022, 2023 and 2024 with the BESIII detector at a center-of-mass energy of $E_{\rm cm} = 3.773$~GeV.
+This Letter reports a precise measurement of the BF of $D^+\to\mu^+\nu_\mu$ obtained from the analysis of 20.3~fb$^{-1}$ of $e^+e^-$ collision data collected in 2010, 2011, 2022, 2023 and 2024 with the BESIII detector at the center-of-mass energy of $E_{\rm c.m.} = 3.773$~GeV~\cite{Ablikim_2024}.
 Charge-conjugate modes are always implied throughout this Letter unless stated specifically.
 The achieved precision is improved by a factor of 2.3 compared to the previous best measurement~\cite{BESIII:2013iro}, which used 2.93 fb$^{-1}$ of data taken in 2010 and 2011.